bcomnes/async-folder-walker/README.md

 }
 ````

-Example of a fwData object:
+Example of a fwData object for a directory:

 ```js
 {